usds/erap-guidance/pages/promising-practice-guides/eviction-diversion.md

         <p>Practices might include:</p>
         <ul>
           <li>Establish MOU between courts and ERA grantee</li>
-          <li>Check to see if people at eviction court have gone through ERA/are eligible</li>
+          <li>Check to see if people at eviction court have applied for emergency rental assistance or are eligible</li>
           <li>Help courts increase their digital capacity</li>
-          <li>Use legal service providers  to flag  upcoming cases on the eviction docket for rental assistance</li>
+          <li>Use legal service providers to flag upcoming cases on the eviction docket that are likely candidates for rental assistance</li>
-          <li>Pause hearing eviction cases until their ERA applications are process</li>
+          <li>Pause hearing eviction cases until their ERA applications are processed</li>
         </ul>
       </div>
     </div>